 Start A Book Club (or Any Type of Club)

 Reading in your free time or after a long day of work may not be for everyone.
-If you have a few book-worm friends, creating a book club can be a great way to socially distance while still talking about your new favorite read.
+You can create a book club with a few fellow readers to socially distance yourself while discussing a new favorite book.
 Not sure where to start?
 Simply pick an intriguing book from this list, set a deadline, and get to reading!
 If reading is not your go-to activity to wind down, channel your inner Bob Ross and try a watercolor club.
-Opportunities are endless with a large group of friends, just hop on FaceTime and remember “We don’t make mistakes, just happy little accidents”.
+It’s easy to have fun with a large group of friends, just hop on FaceTime and remember “We don’t make mistakes, just happy little accidents”.

 Host a Movie Night

 The Netflix Party Chrome Extension has been a game changer in quarantine.
 All you need is Google Chrome to enjoy Netflix and chill from your own home!
-Google “Netflix Party Chrome Extension”, download the extension that will appear to the right of your address bar, pick your favorite movie, and share the URL with your friends.
-A browser will open with the movie playing and allows for those watching to use a chat box to talk about the movie without interrupting the audio or visual!
+Google “Netflix Party Chrome Extension”, you can install it, pick your favorite movie, and share the URL with friends.
+A browser will open with the movie playing and allow users to chat without interrupting the audio and visual!

 Play Games with Friends in iMessage